ekuecks/Optimal_Fantasy_Smash/README.md

   place name salary score
   ...
   ```
-  See the sample file for Genesis 3 (top 8 currently projected)
+  See the sample file for Genesis 3

 3. run `python optimal.py` to see the optimal lineup for that tournament